WangCheng0116/ML/README.md

 Finally, the midterm week has ended.
 It's time to get back on track.
 I did a project on Kaggle about [fruit recognition](https://github.com/WangCheng0116/ML/tree/main/Code%20Implementation/CNN%20-%20Fruit%20Recognition)
 In terms of new topics, I opted for a relatively easier one -- KNN, my own implementation from scratch and application on Iris dataset can be found [here](https://github.com/WangCheng0116/ML/tree/main/Code%20Implementation/KNN-Iris)

+## 11 Oct
+Plan for going through new concepts has been put aside, because I saw the syllabus that I will focus on NLP, which I think is not that relevant to my current job.
+So..., see you later NLP.

+Instead, I will focus more on using ML framework, more specifically, Pytorch.
+Notes can be found [here](https://github.com/WangCheng0116/ML/blob/main/pytorch/note.md)
+Projects done:
+* [CNN-Multi-classification](